pjgregso/Omnivity/README.md

 At Omnivity X, we specialize in:

 1. AI Strategy Consulting
-2. AI Model Development
+2. AI Model Implementation
-3. Data Engineering
-4. AI Ethics and Compliance
+3. AI Ethics and Compliance
-5. AI Training and Workshops
+4. AI Training and Workshops
-6. AI Solution Evaluation
+5. AI Solution Evaluation
-7. Ongoing Support and Maintenance
+6. Ongoing Support and Maintenance

 ## Our Core Values